Class Schedules and Catalog Background Image

 The California Community Colleges Board of Governors has established system-wide registration priorities designed to ensure classes are available for students seeking job training, degree attainment, or transfer and to reward students who make progress toward their educational goals.

-The college provides priority registration for students who have completed the onboarding process (also known as matriculation) and are eligible under any of the following categorical programs:
+The college provides priority registration for students who have completed the onboarding steps and are eligible under any of the following categorical programs:

-• Foster youth and former foster youth (up to and including the age of 24)
+• Foster youth and former foster youth aged 25 years or younger at the commencement of the academic year.

 Credit Courses

 Most MiraCosta College courses are offered for credit.
-That means they are taught by credentialed faculty who meet with students at regularly scheduled times or in self-paced or online formats, and they offer graded instructional experiences that require preparation averaging two hours of additional study for every hour of instruction (lecture).
-Credit courses are offered to meet requirements for two- and four-year degrees, job preparation or advancement, and basic skills.
+This means they are taught by credentialed faculty who meet with students at regularly scheduled times or in self-paced or online formats.
+These courses offer graded instructional experiences that require an average of two hours of additional study for every hour of instruction (lecture).
+Credit courses are offered to fulfill requirements for two- and four-year degrees, job preparation or advancement, and basic skills.

 Courses numbered from 50 to 99 provide credit toward the associate degree, but this credit is not intended for transfer to a four-year college or university.
 However, the final determination for credit rests with the transfer institution.